 Here is a brief list: –

 2) Coldstream Study and Community Action Plan (CAP) – a joint steering group with the community council working with consultants to produce a CAP to help improve Coldstream and attract investment.
-Hopefully this will hugely benefit Coldstream.
 The CAP is now ‘live’ and being progressed, We could do with 3 more committee volunteers and anyone interested should contact the community centre on 01890 883332.

 3) Jacob’s Well Woodland Management – under an agreement, the trust is the site ‘eyes and ears’ for the Woodland Trust, Scotland.
 Trees have been thinned to allow better viewing and the pathway much improved.

 6) Environmental tidying – on-going litter collections, cleaning Blue Bell steps, keeping Nuns’ Walk tidy, pruning bushes, clearing James Marjoribanks monument floor of moss, cutting grass and hedges behind the war memorial etc.